In addition to this FAQ page, this course has a dedicated help page.

 Take a deep breath, it’ll be ok.
 If everything really is stuffed, then the question to ask yourself is are there any changes on my local machine (i.e. things I’ve done since I last pushed to the GitLab server) that I really can’t do without?
 If the answer is no, then perhaps the simplest solution is to just delete the whole folder and re-clone from the GitLab server.

-As always, if you get stuck, ask a question on Piazza.
+As always, if you get stuck, ask a question on the COMP2300 forum.

 I cloned the “template” repository by mistake instead of my own fork—what do I do?